raakeshbhapkar/Evolent-Health-Task/README.md

    # Staus
     1] user not select checkbox then the status is Inactive if user check checkbox status is Active

-   # When All Filed is filled by the user then the Save button is enabled
+   # When All Fileds are filled by the user then the Save button is enabled